Skip to main content

 While in Cebu last month, I did get to try a lechon cua pao sandwich at their branch in the Mactan airport.
 I liked it a lot but I still needed to try the actual classic lechon and their other dishes.
 So here’s my verdict:

 Simply put, NO. I disagree with Anthony Bourdain.
 While the lechon was good, I would not say it’s the best ever.
-Maybe a contender for best Cebu lechon (I’m no expert there), but certainly not the best I’ve ever tasted considering all forms of pork.
+Maybe a contender for best Cebu lechon (I’m no expert there), but certainly not the best I’ve ever tasted considering all iterations of roasted pork.

 To support my claim, I would say that the cochinillo (roast suckling pig) served in Sevilla and in numerous other places in Spain can easily beat the Zubuchon lechon.